yogeshchaurasia95/Ecommerce_Analytics_Olist_Store/README.md

 # Ecommerce_Analytics_Olist_Store

 🛍️ **Olist Store Ecommerce Analytics** 📊
+How can Olist Store Ecommerce leverage data insights to enhance weekend sales and improve customer satisfaction?

 Welcome to the Olist Store Ecommerce Analytics project! 🚀 As dedicated data enthusiasts, our team embarked on an exploration of Olist's ecommerce data, unraveling insights that fuel strategic decision-making.
 Here's a glimpse of our journey, predominantly featuring Power BI and SQL: